GStreamer/gstreamer/docs/gst-validate-config.md

 The maximum number of dropped buffers, a `config::too-many-buffers-dropped` issue will be reported if that limit is reached.

+### `fail-on-missing-plugin`

+Default: `false` meaning that tests are marked as skipped when a GStreamer plugin is missing.

 ## Variables

 You can use variables in the configs the same way you can set them in